Washington Township High School (New Jersey): Music program

-In the 2009-10 school year, the Minutemen band was named the 2009 USSBA Northern States Group 3A Champion.
+In the 2009–10 school year, the Minutemen band was named the 2009 USSBA Northern States Group 3A Champion.
 This was the band's first championship of any kind since the 16-year Chapter Championship streak was broken in 2001.
 The band was also named the 2010 Cotton Bowl Music Festival Grand Champion while participating in the Cotton Bowl Classic festivities in Dallas, Texas.
 By being named grand champion, the band had the honor of playing their show "Journey of Man" during pre-game in front of 78,000 fans.
 The WTHS Drumline also received first place and won the honor to play their cadence to bring all of the bands onto the field for the mass half time show at the 2010 Cotton Bowl.

 Other recent bowl games include the 2012 BCS National Championship Game in New Orleans and the 2013 Alamo Bowl in San Antonio.
 The Minutemen placed 2nd place in field competition and parade competition.
 They also received the 2013 Alamo Bowl Spirit Award.
 This award is presented to the school who best embodies the definition of sportsmanship by positively representing their school and showing an overall enthusiasm for music and performance at the Alamo Bowl.

 The Minutemen participated in the 2016 Liberty Bowl.
-They placed 1st in Class AA in Field Show competition capturing best marching, percussion, effect, and colorguard.
-They were also named the 2016 Liberty Bowl Grand Champion.
-They achieved this from getting the highest score in field and parade competitions.
-Their field show was titled "Into Darkness" featuring the music of Hector Berlioz Symphonie Fantasique.

-In 2017, Calvin Spencer became band director.
-Under his direction, the band won numerous first place Tournament of Bands regional competitions, second place at TOB States and Atlantic Coast Championships, and first at Tournament of Bands Region 1 Group 4A.
-The band traveled to New Orleans for the 2018 Sugar Bowl.
-They placed 2nd in Class AA in Field Show.
-Their field show was titled "Yuletide Fantasy" an original composition by Calvin Spencer featuring Christmas music.

 Administration

 The school's executive principal is Raymond F. Anderson, who took over in December 2022.
 His core administration team includes an executive assistant principal and five assistant principals.
+Previous principals have included Jonathon Strout and Rosemarie Farrow.